MEDICAL INSURANCE FAQ ON COVID-19 FOR INTERNATIONAL STUDENTS

 - I am an international student and have questions regarding my medical insurance.
 Who should I contact?

-- I have been accepted to SFU to start in the Fall 2021 term.
+- I have been accepted to SFU to start in the Spring 2022 term.
 Due to COVID-19, I will be taking online courses from my home country.
 Am I still required to have primary medical insurance in Canada?

-- I have been accepted to SFU to start in the Fall 2021 term.
+- I have been accepted to SFU to start in the Spring 2022 term.
 Due to COVID-19, I will be taking online courses from my home country.
 Am I still required to have secondary medical insurance (SFSS/GSS Health and Dental Plan)?

 - Where can I find information and updates about my secondary medical insurance (SFSS/GSS Health and Dental Plan)?